dmulholl/pymatrix/readme.md

 # Pymatrix

-A general purpose matrix module in pure Python.
-Supports a range of basic linear algebra operations.
+Pymatrix is a lightweight matrix library in Python.
+It supports a range of basic linear algebra operations.

     from pymatrix import matrix